Analysis of a non-local and non-linear Fokker-Planck model for cell crawling migration: Introduction

 The main ingredients of the model are as follows.
 We assume that there exists a mesoscopic length scale, small compared to the cell but large compared to individual molecules at which the properties of the cytoskeleton and of the solvent, which constitutes the cell, can be described by continuous fields \cite{Joanny_Prost_2009}.
 Following \cite{Jul_Kru_Prost_Joanny, Jul_Kru_Prost_Joanny_2, Blanch}, we describe the actin cytoskeleton as a 2D Darcy flow, bounded by a membrane with a given shape.
 We assume that the relevant dynamics is sufficiently slow to neglect elastic effects.
 Actin is assumed to polymerize at the membrane and to depolymerize uniformly at a constant rate in the interior of the cell.
 Moreover, polymerisation is assumed to depend on the concentration of a marker that is advected by the actin flow itself.
 Finally, since we focus here on cell crawling on a flat substrate, the main external force arising is friction with the substrate.

 The markers, whose density is denoted $c(t, x)$, are assumed to diffuse in the cytoplasm and to be actively transported along the cytoskeleton.
-Consider a viscous active fluid with pressure $p$ filling a two-dimensional bounded domain figuring the cell to describe the cytoskeleton.
-When all coefficients are set to 1, the resulting motion is a biased diffusion equation with advection field in the cell frame $u(t, x)=-\nabla p(t,x)$:
+Consider a viscous active fluid with pressure $p$ filling a two-dimensional bounded domain of fixed shape figuring the cell to describe the cytoskeleton.
+When all coefficients are set to 1, and after a global change of variable so that the domain of definition $\Omega$ is fixed, the resulting motion is a biased diffusion equation with advection field in the cell frame $u(t, x)=-\nabla p(t,x)$:

 together with zero-flux boundary condition on $\partial\Omega$ in order to conserve the molecular content.
-To model the active character of the cytoskeleton the pressure is assumed to satisfy, for all $t>0$:
+The active character of the cytoskeleton is contained in the pressure problem.
+Actin polymerization at the boundary leads to a Dirichlet condition depending on $c$, while depolymerization arises as a sink term inside the domain.
+More precisely, the pressure is assumed to satisfy, for all $t>0$:

 Furthermore, considering a global friction coefficient set to $1$, the cell velocity $v$, which arises from the inside flow rubbing on the substrate, is given by

 where $\bn$ denotes the outward unit normal and $\D \sigma$ the surface measure on $\partial \Omega$.